hoangduytran/blender-manual/manual/grease_pencil/multiframe.rst

 #.
 Activate the Multiframe tool in the 3D Viewport's header with the toggle button (faded lines icon).
 #.
 Once activated you can:

-   - Select the points in all the selected keyframes and make your editions.
+   - Select the points in all the selected keyframes and make your edits.
    - Start sculpting.
 The sculpt brushes will affects all the strokes in the selected keyframes.
    - Start weight painting.
 The weight paint brush will affect all the strokes in the selected keyframes.
    - Start Drawing.
 The new strokes will be added in all the selected keyframes.